+The JJCPA program provides state funding for counties to implement programs that have proven effective in reducing crime and delinquency among at-risk youth and youthful offenders.
 Case Coordinators collaborate with other juvenile officers to ensure that all barriers such as housing, medication, school enrollment, vocational deficiencies, and transportation are addressed prior to release.
 They also interact closely with School Liaison Officers to help with youths' transition from in-custody learning to mainstream schooling.
+In some cases, home passes are given prior to an outright release to ease the juvenile back into the community and tie them in to service providers so that there is a continuum of care relative to the needs of the youth.

 A Probation Officer now acts as the Case Coordinator for our youth when detained at Placer County Detention Center.
 They are responsible for providing case plan documentation, determining risks and needs and for matching youth with services and programs available in the PCDC.
 They are also responsible for making regular contact with the youths' parents or guardians to ensure parents are fully aware of visiting times, obtain any necessary medical treatment authorization, and to provide progress reports.

-In some cases, home passes are given prior to an outright release from the Placer County Detention Center to ease the youth back into the community.
-A priority is to tie them in with service providers for a warm handoff and provide a solid continuum of care relative to the needs of the youth.
+The department ensures that all barriers such as housing, medication, school enrollment, vocational deficiencies, and transportation are addressed prior to release.
+In some cases, home passes are given prior to an outright release to ease the juvenile back into the community.
+Also, there is always a warm handoff to service providers so that there is a continuum of care relative to the needs of the youth.